MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/in-meeting-notification-for-meeting.md

 > [!NOTE]
 >
-> * Adaptive Cards aren't supported within targeted meeting notification.
+> * Adaptive Cards aren't supported for targeted meeting notification.
 > * Targeted meeting notification is supported for scheduled meetings, instant meeting (Meet now), one-on-one calls, and group calls.

 In the following image, a meeting notification requesting payment is sent to one of the participants in the meeting.
 The meeting notification is only visible to the targeted participant: